Discover History

 Figure 6.
 Colonel David Stanley in an early photographic image.

-In 1864, the Northern Pacific Railroad promoted a railway plan to link the Great Lakes and Puget Sound.
+In 1864, the Northern Pacific Railroad proposed a railway linking the Great Lakes and Puget Sound.
 The Sioux, having witnessed the decimation of bison herds brought by railroads farther south, were determined to prevent the construction of rail lines west of the Missouri River.
 Their attacks made military protection of railroad survey parties necessary.

 Major Joseph Whistler accompanied Northern Pacific Railroad surveyors on their 1871 reconnaissance to locate the best route across the northern Dakota Territory into the Montana Territory.
 This expedition is thought to have followed Davis Creek to its confluence with the Little Missouri River.